 Kanji is difficult to read.

 These words have kanji, for example: にくい (nikui) can be written as 難い.
-Also, づらい (dzurai) can be written as 辛い, but it is not common to use the kanji when the word is used as a verb ending.
+On the other hand, づらい (dzurai) can be written as 辛い, but it is not common to use the kanji when the word is used at the end of a verb.

 にくい vs づらい

 Do you know the difference between にくい and づらい?
 When should I use each one?
-The word づらい not only means difficult, but also painful, so dzurai usually has a more subjective meaning while nikui has a more objective meaning.
-In addition, the word づらい is limited to intentional actions.
+The word づらい, besides meaning difficult, means painful, so dzurai usually has a more subjective meaning while nikui has a more objective meaning.
+Furthermore, the word づらい is limited to intentional actions.

 There is also がたい which means difficult and uses the same kanji nikui (難い).
 This word is more commonly used to express that an action is very difficult, virtually impossible.
-It is necessary for you to understand the scenario and context to use the right word after the verb.
+You need to understand the scenario and context to use the right word after the verb.

 Example sentences:

-Below we will leave some example sentences, mostly about づらい, since we are going to leave a video lesson and sentences only about にくい.
+Below we will leave some example sentences, mostly about づらい, since we will provide a video lesson and sentences only about にくい.

 とにかく、言いづらい事を打ち明けてくれてうれしいよ。